 The Federal Division of Illinois is managing the high risk carriers.
-The IDOT will conduct CR's in accordance with the 2019 Carrier Investigation Estimation table contained within this document.
-Currently, 11 Officers are certified to conduct CR's and will contribute toward this FY2019 CR goal.
-During FY19, Illinois will have 7 of those Officers focus on conducting CR's on complaints recieved from the FMCSA Illinois Division Office, ISP fatal crash investigations and when requested, high risk carriers.
-The remaining 4 CR certified officers will focus on conducting compliance reviews on moderate risk carriers (when approved to conduct them by the Illinois Division Office).
+The IDOT will conduct CR's in accordance with the FY 2020-2022 Investigations table contained within this document.
+Illinois will maintain 11 certified officers to conduct Compliance Reviews who will contribute toward this FY2020-2022 CR goal.
+During FY2020-2022, Illinois will have 7 of those Officers focus on conducting CR's on complaints recieved from the FMCSA Illinois Division Office, ISP fatal crash investigations and when requested, high risk carriers.
+The remaining 4 CR certified officers will focus on conducting compliance reviews on high risk carriers at the request of the Illinois Division office.
+Illinois has also identfied each certified CR officers conduct 1 Offsite CR per quarter for a projected total of 44 CSA Off-Site CRs to be completed within the year.